Pichayanon/4-Item-Arranged/README.md

 ## Program's Requirement
 There are **3** Python Modules & Libraries required in this program.
 * [turtle](https://docs.python.org/3/library/turtle.html) : Used for write board in turtle graphic.
-* [json](https://docs.python.org/3/library/json.html?highlight=json#module-json) : Used for stores player information
+* [json](https://docs.python.org/3/library/json.html?highlight=json#module-json) : Used for stores player information.
 * [random](https://docs.python.org/3/library/random.html) : Used for random column of bot.

 ## Program Design